Govt May 1 food grain stock 50.5 million tonne vs 52.8 million tonne year ago.

-The National Cooperative Dairy Federation of India buy 750 tonne of maize through a reverse electronic auction on Friday.
-The commodity, used as cattle feed, be bought on behalf of Kerala Cooperative Milk Marketing Federation Ltd. The dairy body, which has nearly 200 dairy cooperatives as members, has developed an online trading platform to purchase feed stock and sell dairy products.
+The National Cooperative Dairy Federation of India buy 900 tonne maize through a reverse electronic auction on Monday.
+The commodity, used as cattle feed, will be bought on behalf of the Kerala Co-operative Milk Marketing Federation.
+The National Cooperative Dairy Federation of India, which has nearly 200 dairy cooperatives as members, has developed an online trading platform to purchase feed stock and sell dairy products.